A City in the Clouds

 HAMILL: Actually, my double did one stunt in EMPIRE – the flip out the Cloud City window through the shattered glass.
 He did a running jump and a flip in the air that was tremendous, but I think it was cut so that you couldn’t see the flip.
 Peter Diamond, the stuntman, told me that he thought I could do it, but the insurance company wouldn’t let me.

 I was amazed that the sequence where I fall through the innards of the carbon freezing chamber was cut so much.
 My favorite scene was also missing, where I jumped off a ledge.
 The action required me to make a six-foot leap, and land on a small platform below.
 Of course, there were boxes and mattresses and stuntmen with their arms outstretched in case I blew it.
-I jumped out toward the camera – it was clearly me – grabbed onto a bar about waist level, stiff-armed it, and rotated 360 degrees, then dropped past the camera onto the mattresses – a real piece of Error Flynn-type derring-do.
+I jumped out toward the camera – it was clearly me – grabbed onto a bar about waist level, stiff-armed it, and rotated 360 degrees, then dropped past the camera onto the mattresses – a real piece of Errol Flynn-type derring-do.
 The stunt got applause on the set, but it’s not in the movie.
 The scene was condensed to emphasize the massive size of the carbon freezing chamber, and to shorten the film.

+1009In the original version of the film, after Vader accepts his failure and prepares to depart Cloud City, he is seen walking towards the camera, clearly annoyed.
+He says, “Bring my shuttle!”
 This was altered in the Special Edition.
 The line was changed to, “Alert my Star Destroyer to prepare for my arrival.”
-George Lucas was adding was adding new shots of Vader taking a shuttle back to his to his ship, so this line helped reinforce things.
+George Lucas was adding was adding new shots of Vader taking a shuttle back to his to his ship, so this line helped to reinforce things.
+Ben Burtt spoke about this “new” line in an interview on Starwars.com:

 “That was James Earl Jones.
 The line was recorded for A NEW HOPE but never used.”

 Starwars.com mentioned a quick deleted scene with Lando Calrissian leading his guests to their dinner surprise.
-There was a short sequence which was deleted from the tour which takes place along a “breezy walkway.”
+There was a short sequence that was deleted from the tour which takes place along a “breezy walkway.”
 The official reason given as to why this scene was cut was visual effects limitations and pacing.

 A check of the novelization reveals some potential dialogue: